CDSoft/ypp/doc/ypp.md

 The `PREFIX` variable can be defined to install `ypp` to a different directory (e.g. `PREFIX=/usr ninja install` to install `ypp` in `/usr/bin`).

-**Precompiled binaries**

-In case precompiled binaries are needed (GNU/Linux, MacOS, Windows), some can be found at [cdelord.fr/pub](http://cdelord.fr/pub).
-These archives contain ypp as well as some other softwares more or less related to LuaX.

 # Test

 ``` sh